 There are a few techniques which can be used in order to treat nightmares.
 The first step is to develop a bedtime routine which will help you relax and sleep.
 Using a weighted blanket seems to help with nightmares and night terrors.

 Another technique used in treatment of nightmares is the Deep Breathing Exercises.
 This exercise helps control breathing and teaches how to relax your body.

 The last step in treatment of nightmares is to keep a dream journal, which can be helpful when analyzing patterns or tracing back the origin of dreams.

 Nightmares are often associated with fears of the dark, fear of heights, or fear of enclosed spaces.
-If you experience frequent nightmares, it may be helpful to talk about these fears and try to find ways to reduce exposure to potential triggers.
+If you experience frequent nightmares hang a dreamcatcher in your bedroom, they are commonly placed above the bed.

 What sleeping positions cause nightmares?

 There are a few different sleeping positions that people can experiment with to see which ones cause nightmares.
 Sleeping on your back may lead to lower back pain, which could alter your dreams.
 Sleeping face-up can lead to snoring, sleep apnea, and trouble remembering dreams.
 Sleeping prone, on your stomach, may cause neck pain and strain on the lower back.